The words goldman sachs on a background of bitcoin.

 2. Scalability – Either a transaction process takes too long to be confirmed, or the cost is too high during congestion.

-3. Issues with smart contracts – If a flaw occurs in contact, however small it might be, funds might be lost.
+3. Issues with smart contracts – If a flaw occurs in a contract, however minor it might be, funds might be lost.

-Other disadvantages of DeFi include low liquidity, over-collateralization, low interoperability, and lack of insurance.
+Other disadvantages of DeFi include low liquidity, over-collateralization, limited interoperability, and the absence of insurance.

 Image Source: Adobe Stock